saxd0ct0r/Python/Tempo Finder/README.md

 The basic idea behind this practice is to use a binary search-like pattern.
 Imagine that the range of tempos (in this case, from 30bpm to 240bpm) is the search space.
-Hidden within that search space is the magical tempo that is the fastest you can play a scale, for example, without mistakes, without stress, and everything is smooth.
+Hidden within that search space is the magical tempo that is the fastest you can play a scale, for example, without mistakes, without stress, and everything is smooth, as governed by your present ability.
 If you start at an arbitrary tempo in the middle, you determine if the target tempo is above or below what you played based on whether you succeeded at that tempo.
 You then move up or down the range of tempos with finer and finer increments, until you zero in on that target.
 This should have an O(1) time complexity.
 The only potentially wasted effort is if you hit the target tempo early on in the sequence, but you don't know it's the target until you have failed to play it faster.
 Even so, you are only "wasting" three or four